 General Tips for a Pet-Friendly Home

-• Monitor changes: Pets can be crafty.
-Routinely reassess your home for new dangers.
+- Monitor changes: Pets can be crafty.
+Regularly check your house for any new threats.